 Many of us will experience some form of physical illness in our lives.
 Living with illness can sometimes have a serious impact on our emotional and mental wellbeing.

 If you, or a loved-one, is living with chronic illness, pain or a health condition, it could be difficult to adjust to your ‘new reality’.

-In the current COVID-19 crisis, many people with underlying health problems have been advised to remain at home for the foreseeable future.
+In the COVID-19 crisis, many people with underlying health problems were advised to remain at home or make major adjustments to their usual lives.

-For some, this added human burden of extreme social isolation on top of their existing health issues could prove to be exceptionally challenging.
+For some, this added human burden of social isolation on top of their existing health issues might prove to be exceptionally challenging.

 Click here to start a conversation about how counselling and psychotherapy at Pathways Brighton & Hove can help in times of illness or pain

 If you’re living with a chronic health condition, pain or illness, you're not alone if you feel:

 Out of control

 Many people living with chronic illness or pain can find it a very isolating and frustrating experience.